-Miraj U. Desai, PhD is an Assistant Professor at the Program for Recovery and Community Health of the Yale University School of Medicine, Department of Psychiatry.
-At Yale, he is also a Fellow of Pierson College, Affiliated Faculty in the Center on Climate Change and Health (Yale School of Public Health), and a Member of the South Asian Studies Council.
-He has been at Yale since 2011, completing his predoctoral and postdoctoral fellowships, prior to joining the faculty in 2015.
-His work focuses on the cultural, community, and social justice foundations of mental health.
+Miraj U. Desai, PhD was an Assistant Professor at the Program for Recovery and Community Health of the Yale University School of Medicine, Department of Psychiatry.
+At Yale, he was also a Fellow of Pierson College, Affiliated Faculty in the Center on Climate Change and Health (Yale School of Public Health), and a Member of the South Asian Studies Council.
+He had been at Yale since 2011, completing his clinical and postdoctoral fellowships, prior to joining the faculty in 2015.
+His work focused on the cultural, community, and social justice foundations of mental health.

 Dr. Desai's scientific work on culture, community, race, and racism has been funded by a range of awards, including a K01 Award from the National Institute on Minority Health and Health Disparities/NIH; a Pioneering Ideas Award from the Robert Wood Johnson Foundation; a KL2 Scholar Award from the Yale Center for Clinical Investigation/NIH (for research in partnership with local African American faith communities); and a NIMH Supplement for Minority Health and Mental Health Disparities Research (for research featuring Asian and Latinx communities).
 Dr. Desai’s book, Travel and Movement in Clinical Psychology: The World Outside the Clinic (Palgrave), with Foreword by Jeffrey Sachs, examines the relationship between mental health and various forms of structural oppression.

-Dr. Desai is a recipient of the Melba J.T.
+Dr. Desai was a recipient of the Melba J.T.
 Vasquez Early Career Award for Distinguished Contributions (American Psychological Association Minority Fellowship Program); the Distinguished Early Career Contributions in Qualitative Inquiry Award (APA Division of Quantitative and Qualitative Methods); and the Sidney Jourard Award (APA Society for Humanistic Psychology).
-He is a Minority Fellow of the APA and was named a 40 Under 40 Leader in Health by the National Minority Quality Forum.
-Dr. Desai is an avid practitioner of Zen and is proficient in Gujarati, French, and Hindi.
+He was a Minority Fellow of the APA and was named a 40 Under 40 Leader in Health by the National Minority Quality Forum.
+Dr. Desai was a practitioner of Zen and is proficient in Gujarati, French, and Hindi.